This guide will walk you through the steps to install VirtualBox 7, a full virtualizer app, on Ubuntu 22.04 LTS ‘Jammy Jellyfish.’

 This is an optional step, but I strongly encourage it because it will make working with VirtualBox on your Ubuntu system easier and more convenient.
 VirtualBox Extension Pack unlocks many great features, such as:

-We should highlight one peculiarity here.
-The installed VirtualBox Extension Pack’s version is highly recommended to match the version of VirtualBox installed on your Ubuntu 22.04 system.
+Let’s highlight one peculiarity here.
+It is highly recommended that the version of the VirtualBox Extension Pack installed on your Ubuntu 22.04 system match the version of VirtualBox installed on your system.

 vboxmanage -v | cut -dr -f1

-You will be prompted to agree the Oracle’s license terms and conditions.
-So, type “y
+You will be prompted to agree to Oracle’s license terms and conditions.
+So, type “y” to confirm and press “Enter.”

 You can verify installed VirtualBox’s extension pack version by running the following: